mythril-forge/homebrew-spells/spells/level-5/bigbys-hand.md

 The hand attempts to push a creature within 5 feet of it in a direction you choose.
 Make a check with the hand's Strength contested by the Strength Ability Check of the target.
 If the target is *medium* or smaller, you have advantage on the check.
-If you succeed, the hand pushes the target up to 5 feet plus a number of feet equal to five times your spellcasting ability modifier.
+If you succeed, the hand pushes the target up to 5 feet plus a number of feet equal to five times your Spellcasting Ability Modifier.
 The hand moves with the target to remain within 5 feet of it.

 ### Grasping Hand